Beyond prediction: A framework for inference with variational approximations in mixture models: Numerical studies

-We consider a variational class of conditional distributions over $\gamma_{1:n}$ consisting of all independent Gaussian distributions.
-This is known as a Gaussian variational approximation.
-The variational parameters are $\psi_i = (m_i, \log s_i)$ for $i=1, \dotsc, n$, $m_i$ being the mean and $s_i$ the standard deviation of the variational conditional distribution of $\gamma_i$.
-The variational criterion involves a one-dimensional numerical integral.
-We use a variational expectation-maximization algorithm that alternates between optimizing the criterion with respect to $\theta$ for fixed $\psi_{1:n}$ and optimizing with respect to each $\psi_i$ for fixed $\theta$.
+To estimate $\theta$ we consider a variational class of conditional distributions over $\b{Z}_{n}$ consisting of all independent Gaussian distributions.
+This is known as a Gaussian variational approximation (GVA).
+The variational parameters are $\psi_i = (m_i, \log s_i)$, $m_i$ being the mean and $s_i$ the standard deviation of the variational conditional distribution of $\gamma_i$.
+The variational objective involves one-dimensional numerical integrals.
+To optimize the variational objective function we use a variational EM algorithm using the statistical software \texttt{R} \citep{Rlang}.
+We used the \texttt{R} package \texttt{fastGHQuad} \citep{fastGHQuad} for numerical integration.
+In this case it is not possible to express the profiled objective function explicitly.

-To evaluate the performance of our method, we conducted a simulation study based on this data.
-For each of 1000 simulations, we drew a bootstrap sample of the observed subject-specific designs $X_1, \dotsc, X_n$.
-Conditional on these designs we simulated $Y_1, \dotsc, Y_n$ from the model, treating the variational estimate $\hat\theta_n$ for the data as the true parameter value $\theta_0$.
-We then estimated the model parameters using maximum likelihood with the \texttt{R} package \texttt{lme4} \citep{lme4}, the Gaussian variational approximation, and the one-step correction to the variational estimator.
-We also estimated the asymptotic covariance matrix for each method.
+To evaluate our methods, we conducted a simulation study based on the NLSY data.
+For each of 1000 simulations, we draw a bootstrap sample of youth.
+Conditional on these youth's age and sex we simulated $Y_1, \dotsc, Y_n$ from the model, treating the variational estimate $\hat\theta_n$ for the data as the true parameter value $\theta_0$.
+We then estimated the model parameters and asymptotic covariance matrix using maximum likelihood with the \texttt{R} package \texttt{lme4} \citep{lme4}, the Gaussian variational approximation, and the one-step correction to the variational estimator.
 Finally, we used our proposed method to assess consistency of the variational algorithm at the estimated parameter value.

-Box plots of the point estimates for the seven parameters for each of the three methods are shown in Figure~\ref{fig:rand_int_sim_ests}.
-All three point estimates concentrated on the true values of the fixed effects $\beta_0$ through $\beta_5$.
+We first examine the accuracy of point estimates for regression fixed effects.
+All three estimators concentrate on the true values of the fixed effects $\beta_0$ through $\beta_5$ (box plots are provided in the supplementary material).
 Table~\ref{tab:random_intercept_variances} shows the variance of the estimators for each of the seven model parameters.
-The Gaussian variational estimate has slightly larger variance than the maximum likelihood estimate, but the one step correction nearly matches the variance of the maximum likelihood estimate.
-Thus, as we asserted theoretically, the one step correction is efficient as long as the variational estimate is consistent, even when the variational estimate is inefficient.
+The variational estimator has slightly larger variance than the MLE, but the one-step correction nearly matches the variance of the MLE.
+Thus, as we asserted theoretically, the one-step correction is efficient as long as the variational estimator is consistent, even when the variational estimator is inefficient.